etendosoftware/docs/docs/whats-new/release-notes/etendo-news.md

 <div style="display: flex;">
   <div style="flex: 1; padding-right: 10px;">
     <strong>Optimizations</strong></a><br>
-    As of Etendo version 1.13.2, the module dependency <code>org.openbravo.util.javax.xml.soap</code> has been removed as it was not needed for any module in this bundle.
+    As of version 1.13.2 of this bundle, the module dependency <code>org.openbravo.util.javax.xml.soap</code> has been removed as it was not needed for any module in this bundle.
 In case this dependency is needed for development, we recommend using the <a href="https://mvnrepository.com/artifact/jakarta.xml.soap/jakarta.xml.soap-api/1.4.2" target="\_blank"><strong>Maven Jakarta SOAP with Attachments API dependency</strong></a>.
   </div>
 </div>